u-blox/ucxclient/examples/README.md

 ### http_example_no_os

-Just like http_example this example will also be compiled for Linux, but in this case the UART device, Wi-Fi SSID and PSK are configured using defines.
+The no-OS variant of http_example is built from the same source code but uses a different port layer (u_port_no_os.c).
+The UART device, Wi-Fi SSID and PSK are configured using CMake defines since command-line arguments are not available in typical bare-metal environments.

 To set these defines using CMake you can either use `cmake-gui`:

 ![cmake-gui](/images/cmake-gui.png)